 In addition to the assets, you will also be entitled to alimony.
 Getting the amount of alimony that you deserve for the length of time you deserve it can be challenging.
-That is why you should bring a spousal support lawyer Los Angeles onboard to help.
-A spousal support lawyer Los Angeles can provide you with the insight and representation you need to get the alimony after divorce that you are entitled to under California law.
+That is why you should bring a lawyer on board to help to provide you with the insight and representation you need to get the alimony after divorce that you are entitled to under California law.

 What Happens When You Meet Someone Else?

 As you move on with your life, you will eventually meet someone else and become romantically involved with them.
 The only impact that a new relationship can have on your divorce settlement is if you move in with the person.

 Alimony after divorce is meant to help you maintain a material lifestyle that is commensurate with what you enjoyed when you were married.
 If alimony is granted, it will be for an extended period unless you remarry.
 However, things are not so clear if you start living with someone else rather than marrying them.

 You should know that your alimony may be terminated and reduced if you move in with someone new.
 Here are some of the things you should be aware of before you make this decision:

 -The judge will authorize a reduction or termination of the alimony if your cohabitation significantly decreases your need for support